Bachelor of Criminal Justice

-- with the remainder of the points taken from a list of prescribed electives.
+- with the remainder of the points taken from a set list of courses.

-In the first year you will take 120 points.
+In the first year students will take 120 points (with 15 points of 100-level courses usually taken in the second year).
 All 100-level courses are compulsory.

 In the second year students must take either 75 or 90 compulsory 200-level points*.
-The remaining 200-level points, to reach a total of 120 or 135* points for the second year, will be selected from a list of prescribed electives.
+The remaining 200-level points, to reach a total of 120 or 135* points for the second year, will be selected from a set list of courses.
 The remaining 100-level points may be included.

-At third year there are 45 compulsory points, with a choice of 45 points at 300-level from the list of prescribed electives, to reach a total of 90 points.
-The remaining 30 points at 200-level are from the list of prescribed electives.* The difference of 15 points relates to whether students take CRJU202 Criminal Law and Procedure (15 points) or LAWS202 Criminal Law (30 points).
+At third year there are 45 compulsory points, with a choice of 45 points at 300-level from the list of courses, to reach a total of 90 points.
+The remaining 30 points at 200-level are from the list of courses.* The difference of 15 points relates to whether students take CRJU 202 Criminal Law and Procedure (15 points) or LAWS 202 Criminal Law (30 points).
 BCJ/LLB double degree students take LAWS 202.

 Typical degree structure for Bachelor of Criminal Justice